Peter B. Best

-Peter Barrington Best FRSSAf (1939 - 22 April 2015) was an English marine biologist known for his research on whales and dolphins of Southern Africa.
+Peter Barrington Best FRSSAf (1939 – 22 April 2015) was an English marine biologist known for his research on whales and dolphins of Southern Africa.
 He was described as the world's foremost authority on the whales and dolphins of the Southern African region.

 Best was an Extraordinary Professor and Head of the Whale Unit at the Mammal Research Institute of the University of Pretoria.
 He was well known for his work on whales and dolphins but also studied seals.

 He is credited with initiating research into Southern right whales in the Southern African region in 1969 and of starting the on-going annual aerial survey of these whales in 1979.

-From 1971 Best made recommendations to the Minister of Environmental Affairs on South Africa's policies relating to whaling and conservation of whales on behalf of the department of Marine and Coastal Management.
+From 1971, Best made recommendations to the Minister of Environmental Affairs on South Africa's policies relating to whaling and conservation of whales on behalf of the department of Marine and Coastal Management.

 Education and career

-Best was born in London in 1939 and was educated at Bradfield College in Berkshire, England, matriculating in 1957.
+Best was born in 1939, in London, and was educated at Bradfield College in Berkshire, matriculating in 1957.
 He spent two summers at the Antarctic whaling factory Balaena as a chemist's assistant.
 He spent a winter at the Saldanha Bay whaling station near Cape Town where he collected biological specimens including those for the Bryde's whale.

 He then went to Cambridge University where he earned a BA Honours in 1962, after which he worked as a whale researcher with the Fisheries Development Corporation of South Africa (abolished in 1987, now part of the DAFF) in Cape Town until 1969.
 He was awarded a PhD from Cambridge in 1971 based on the data he collected during this time.
 His thesis was titled Studies of South African Cetacea with special reference to the sperm whale (Physeter catodon).
 This was one of the first degrees awarded by Cambridge for fieldwork done elsewhere.

-From 1969 to 1984 he worked at the Sea Fisheries Research Institute in Cape Town, a Professional Officer, later Senior Professional Officer and finally Chief Professional Officer.
+From 1969 to 1984, he worked at the Sea Fisheries Research Institute in Cape Town, a Professional Officer, later Senior Professional Officer and finally Chief Professional Officer.
 He then joined the Mammal Research Institute of the University of Pretoria in 1985, working first as an Antarctic/Senior Research Officer between 1985 and 2004 and extraordinary professor from 2004 onward.